Parliamentary.ai

 Description

-The bill broadens the grounds for issuing interception warrants and obtaining communications data, including extending powers to cases relevant to national security.
-It also extends the extra-territorial application of relevant parts of the Regulation of Investigatory Powers Act 2000, allowing for the service of warrants and notices to individuals and organizations outside the UK.
+The bill extends the application of the Regulation of Investigatory Powers Act 2000 to allow for the service of warrants and notices on individuals and organizations outside the UK under certain circumstances, subject to safeguards.

 Government Spending